 Oregon and Washington Case Law Update: Insurance Coverage Cases with “Okay” and “Awful” Results

-From the Desk of Jack Levy: It’s been a busy spring in the Northwest courts.
+From the Desk of Smith Freed Eberhard: It’s been a busy spring in the Northwest courts.
 Oregon continues to strictly construe policy language against insurers, yet still within the framework of established coverage analysis.
 At the same time, Washington coverage law just got exponentially worse.
 This update contrasts the current outlook of these courts so that you can better understand where things are heading.

 Claims Pointer: In this mixed bag of decisions:

 1) The Oregon Court of Appeals rejected the argument that a default judgment is presumptively covered by liability insurance and affirms the insurer’s right to a jury trial on coverage exclusions.
 The court holds that there is coverage for attorneys’ fees under the policy and that a multi-unit residential building exclusion does not apply to mixed use projects.